Dilaram Khanum: Sponsorings

 Dilaram Khanum sponsored the construction of two schools, in 1645/6 and 1647/8 respectively.
-The "Jaddeh caravanserai" (Jaddeh means grandmother) in Isfahan, constructed during the vizierate of Saru Taqi and being one of the largest in the city, referred to Dilaram Khanum, the grandmother of king Abbas II.
+The "Jaddeh caravanserai" (Jaddeh means grandmother) in Isfahan, constructed during the vizierate of Saru Taqi and being one of the largest in the city, referred to Dilaram Khanum, the grandmother of Shah Abbas II.
 In total, there are two caravanserais in Isfahan that are attributed to Dilaram Khanum's sponsoring.